RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 Secret societies understand this.
 They achieve it through exclusivity, hierarchy, and often through domination of those outside their circle.

-The question is: can we achieve it through inclusion, transparency, and love for humanity at large?
+The question is.
+Can we achieve it through inclusion, transparency, and love for humanity at large?

 Can we rebuild the campfire—not by going backwards to small tribes, but by going forward to communication technology that restores embodied coherence at scale?